Icinga/icinga2/doc/12-icinga2-api.md

   fixed         | Boolean   | **Optional.** Defaults to `true`.
 If true, the downtime is `fixed` otherwise `flexible`.
 See [downtimes](08-advanced-topics.md#downtimes) for more information. duration      | Number    | **Required for flexible downtimes.** Duration of the downtime in seconds if `fixed` is set to false. trigger\_name | String    | **Optional.** Sets the trigger for a triggered downtime.
-See [downtimes](08-advanced-topics.md#downtimes) for more information on triggered downtimes. child\_options| String    | **Optional.** Schedule child downtimes. `DowntimeNoChildren` does not do anything, `DowntimeTriggeredChildren` schedules child downtimes triggered by this downtime, `DowntimeNonTriggeredChildren` schedules non-triggered downtimes.
+See [downtimes](08-advanced-topics.md#downtimes) for more information on triggered downtimes. child\_options| String    | **Optional.** Schedule child downtimes. `DowntimeNoChildren` does not do anything, `DowntimeTriggeredChildren` schedules child downtimes triggered by this downtime, `DowntimeNonTriggeredChildren` schedules non-triggered downtimes. `DowntimeTriggeredChildrenAndServices` schedules child downtimes triggered by this downtime and includes services on child hosts.  `DowntimeNonTriggeredChildrenAndServices` schedules non-triggered downtimes and includes services on child hosts.
 Defaults to `DowntimeNoChildren`.

 In addition to these parameters a [filter](12-icinga2-api.md#icinga2-api-filters) must be provided.
 The valid types for this action are `Host` and `Service`.